Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 Although the \ktao resonance frequency has been shown to be tuneable via an application of a suitable electrical field\cite{ang}, such a tuning mechanism would require conductor traces to be patterned on the resonator structure or the diamond sample.
 For the sake of simplicity the dielectric resonator here is tuned thermally by taking advantage of the temperature sensitive permittivity of \ktao (see Fig.~\ref{fig:infrared_control}).
 The resonator is tuned to the desired frequency via a simple software implemented control algorithm with suitably selected proportional and derivative terms through trial and error.
 This allows the dielectric resonator temperature to be controlled by heating the sample stack with a low power 785~nm laser.
+Inspection of Figs. \ref{fig:coupling_regimes}(b)(i) and \ref{fig:sample_setup_diagram}(c) shows that the loaded quality factor of the dielectric resonator does not significantly change when the frequency of the dielectric resonator is shifted from 2.70 GHz ($Q_{\rm L}=416$ corresponding to 4 K) to 2.96 GHz ($Q_{\rm L}=349$ corresponding to ~17 K).
+According to Eq. \ref{eq:conversion_b1}, this results in a $C_{\rm{P}}$ variation of $\sim12\%$, which is remarkable considering an effective temperature tuning range of $\sim$13 K.

 The resonator is tuned continuously in the background during all experiments since the resonator otherwise exhibits frequency drifts over a short time period, which is attributed to thermal fluctuations caused by the pulsing nature of laser and microwave radiation.
 Additionally, we also implement a MW pulse sequence wherein we minimize the resonator frequency drift by ensuring a constant duty cycle (i.e., total pulse time) within each pulse sequence repetition (refer to Fig.~\ref{fig:mwpulse_control}).

-We find that the quality factor of the dielectric resonator was generally lower than expected.
-Upon further investigation we determined that it was in fact the diamond sample that was responsible for the low quality factors.
-The results of reference measurements without diamond samples and with electronic grade diamond are summarised in Table~\ref{tab:diamond_comparison}.
-The CVD diamond sample we used in the measurements contains boron impurities, which may be the cause for the reduced quality factors.
+We estimate the dielectric resonator temperature to rise by 1.5 K from the base temperature of 4 K with an application of 10 dBm of pulsed microwave power.
+Although, it may be noted that such a large MW power is not required for measurements involving single defects due the lack of ensemble broadening effects, reducing the thermal load on the cryostat.